Lawful Retaliation

 The maintenance itself becomes the protection.

-Practices like EFT tapping, breathwork, grounding, mindfulness, prayer, meditation, journaling, chakra healing, and nervous-system regulation can help uncover emotional distortions before they fully manifest as destructive behavior.
+Practices like the Prayer Warrior, EFT tapping, breathwork, grounding, mindfulness, prayer, meditation, journaling, chakra healing, self-Reiki, and nervous-system regulation can help uncover emotional distortions before they fully manifest as destructive behavior.

 The purpose is not suppression.